-The terms of engagement in place with the Independent Trustee Director provide for the Independent Trustee Director to be paid a fixed fee of £40,000 per year, covering both the Scheme and the Plymouth Fund up to 27 January 2022, which covers business as usual trustee actions (e.g. attendance at four trustee meetings a year).
+The terms of engagement in place with the Independent Trustee Director provide for the Independent Trustee Director to be paid a fixed fee of £40,000 per year, which covers business as usual trustee actions (e.g. attendance at four trustee meetings a year).
 In addition, if the Independent Trustee Director is asked to attend additional meetings e.g. additional committee meetings or meetings with the sponsor, the terms provide that the director will be paid £1,000 per meeting.